sab-bee/core-concepts/Javascript/async-await/readme.md

 }
 ```

-`setTimeout` is a built in function which let us set a timer. purpose of using this function here is to replicate async functionality of backend.
+`setTimeout` is a built in __asynchronous__ function which let us set a timer. purpose of using this function here is to replicate async functionality of backend.

 ```js
 const user = get_user("jonas@gmail.com");
 console.log(user); // undefined */
 ```

-why undefined? as mentioned data fetching is not sychronous(one after another). js compiler runs the code one after another, but data fetching required some time before you get the data. here js compiler did not wait for the data to come from database.
+why undefined? as mentioned data fetching is not sychronous(one after another). js compiler runs the code one after another, but data fetching required some time before you get the data from backend. in our case js compiler did not wait for the data to come from backend.

-### _Fix the problem using callback_
+### __Fix the problem using callback__

 simple point is that, data send by the backend can't be stored in variable. a way around is to pass a callback to `get_user` function.